heunetik/asyncJuggle/README.md

 # asyncJuggle
-Node.js Async juggling w/o "async" package
+Node.js Async juggling w/o the "async" package

 ## Notes
 It only works with 3 args (all HTTPS)